ashuwhy/as.lang/docs/EXPLAINER.md

 ## Prerequisites

-To understand and work with this project, you should have knowledge of:
+To understand and work with this project, you should know of:

 1. Programming Languages:
    - Rust (intermediate level)